localstack/docs/content/en/user-guide/cloud-pods/auto-load/index.md

 bar-pod
 ```

+When mounting `init-pods.d` in the right location, LocalStack will first load `foo-pod` and `bar-pod` from `pod-list.txt` and then `my-state.pod.zip`.

-The docker compose file will look something like this:
+To correctly mount the volumes, the docker compose file will look something like this:

 ```yaml
 version: "3.8"